fg-research/website/blog/product/posts/lstm-ad-ecg-anomaly-detection.rst

 .. raw:: html

     <p>
-    The LSTM-AD model predicts the future values of the time series with a multivariate stacked LSTM model.
+    The LSTM-AD model predicts the future values of the time series with a stacked LSTM model.
     The model parameters are learned on a training set containing only normal data (i.e. without anomalies) by minimizing the Mean Squared Error (MSE) between the actual and predicted values of the time series.
     </p>

     <p>
-    After the model has been trained, a multivariate Gaussian distribution is fitted to the model’s prediction errors on an independent validation set (also without anomalies) using Maximum Likelihood Estimation (MLE).
+    After the model has been trained, a Gaussian distribution is fitted to the model’s prediction errors on an independent validation set (also without anomalies) using Maximum Likelihood Estimation (MLE).
     </p>

     <p>
-    At inference time, the model predicts the values of all the time series (which can now include anomalies) at each time step, and calculates the likelihood of the model’s prediction errors under the fitted multivariate Gaussian distribution.
+    At inference time, the model predicts the values of the time series (which can now include anomalies) at each time step, and calculates the likelihood of the model’s prediction errors under the fitted Gaussian distribution.
     The computed Gaussian likelihood is then used as a normality score: the lower the Gaussian likelihood at a given a time step, the more likely the time step is to be an anomaly.